-Secret documents that led to UK apology
+The documents trail that nailed UK's role in rendition

 From 2001 he sought to convince Moussa Koussa - his Libyan counterpart and a man who had been widely accused of torture and other human rights abuses - to work with the West.

-Mr Koussa wanted two things: international recognition and respect for Gaddafi - and intelligence leading to the capture of LIFG leaders on the run.
+Mr Koussa wanted two things: international recognition for Libya and respect for Gaddafi - and intelligence leading to the capture of LIFG leaders on the run.

 The Tripoli documents show the pair met on 20 September 2001 and agreed that each country's counter-terrorism teams should work together against common enemies.